kyledross/RubbishPy/README.md

 ## Purpose
 This project serves two purposes:
-1. To provide an example of emulating a Von Neumann architecture computer in Python, with the hope that it can be adapted for other projects, or that it will inspire new projects.
+1. To provide an example of emulating a Von Neumann architecture computer in Python, and
-2. To provide myself with a project that I am interested in that I can learn Python with.
+2. To provide myself with a project that I am interested in that I can use to learn Python.

 This is by no means a perfect design or implementation.
-But, it works and I have learned a lot.
+But, it works.

 ## Requirements
 RubbishPy requires Python 3.11 or later.